Getting a new Phone ?

 Keep your old device available until you have all your Authenticators setup and working for all your accounts.

 It’s your responsibility to make sure these all work before retiring your old device and you should ensure all the important apps work and that you can get into all your important accounts.
+We recommend you keep your old phone until you verify you have everything working the same as on your old phone and if this means carrying two phones for a couple of days then carry two phones.

 Some of your Apps will require you to sign in and verify your identity in order to add a new mobile device and this will often require you to be able to do 2FA and verify your identity.
 To get to that part normally means you having your old 2FA codes working.
 We have seen some cases where you can recover backup codes or one time passwords to an email but if that has changed or you no longer have access to your backup email etc (perhaps it was an ISP based email like a Bigpond email and you cancelled it because you changed ISP…).
 There’s many things to check…